 0800 043 5133

-A Debt Management Plan (also known as a DMP) is an informal agreement with your creditors to repay your debts at a lower monthly rate that is more affordable to you.
-If you are struggling to meet yourdebt repayments, yourself or a debt management company can negotiate your payments, in order to get lower more manageable monthly repayments towards your debt.
+If you are struggling to meet your debt repayments, you, or a debt management company, or a charity can negotiate your DMP, in order to get more manageable monthly repayments towards your debts.

 You can administer a Debt Management Plan by yourself and there are certain charitable organisations out there, to help you and show you how to go about this.
 You renegotiate your payment terms with your creditors showing them that you are struggling to meet payments, By doing this you will mostly find that they are sympathetic about it.
 The fact that you are dealing with the problem shows that you are committed to repaying the debt.
 If you leave it until your creditors are threatening some sort of action against you, they may be less sympathetic.